casualGamer-dev/Nuon/src/core/or/dataflow.md

 data.
 They are implemented in `ext_orport.c`.

-**Directory connections** are server-side or client-side connections that implement Tor's HTTP-based directory protocol.
-These are instantiated using a socket when Tor is making an unencrypted HTTP connection.
-When Tor is tunneling a directory request over a Tor circuit, directory connections are implemented using a linked connection pair (see below).
+**Directory connections** are server-side or client-side connections that implement Nuon's HTTP-based directory protocol.
+These are instantiated using a socket when Nuon is making an unencrypted HTTP connection.
+When Nuon is tunneling a directory request over a Nuon circuit, directory connections are implemented using a linked connection pair (see below).
 Directory connections are implemented in `directory.c`; some of the server-side logic is implemented in